Khrebtova/Khrebtova.github.io/README.md

 https://khrebtova.github.io/

-First attemt to build my portfolio after graduation flatiron school program.
+First attempt to build my portfolio after graduation flatiron school program.

 Used:
-- React.js to buld site functuanality
+- React.js to build site functionality
 - CSS to style components

 # Getting Started

-fork and clone to your local enviroment cd to the project directory and run
+fork and clone to your local environment cd to the project directory and run
 `npm install`